Promptless AI is here soon - Production-ready contextual code. Don't just take our word for it. Know more

 Live Data is an observable data holder class.
 Live Data contains information on communication with the LifeCycleOwner, such as activities, fragments, and services.
 It only updates app component observers that are in the running lifecycle state.

 When Views are updated, the View Model should not hold a direct reference to Views.
 Here the Live Data can be used to hold View information whenever it is destroyed.
-When the View is destroyed, it is removed from the observer’s array that prevents null pointer exceptions.
+When the View is destroyed, it is removed from the observer’s array which prevents null pointer exceptions.

 The repository is responsible for providing information to the View Model.
-It fetches the information from the remote data sources, then caches it locally and passes the same on the network whenever requested, rather than making frequent network calls.
+It fetches the information from the remote data sources, then catches it locally and passes the same on the network whenever requested, rather than making frequent network calls.

 Jetpack recommends the Room library as it takes the responsibility for creating an SQLite table to retrieve and store data locally.
 It provides an abstraction layer between the SQLite database and the object data.
 With Room, it is easy to write clean code as it reflects errors on compile-time and not in run time which is difficult to track.